MEDIC: Zero-shot Music Editing with Disentangled Inversion Control: Methodology

-Figure~\ref{fig:framework} and Preliminaries in Appendix~\ref{2} reveal that while techniques like DDIM inversion offer an editable base, they fall short of precision, potentially compromising the original's essence.
+Preliminaries and Figure~\ref{fig:framework} reveal that while techniques like DDIM inversion offer an editable base, they fall short of precision, potentially compromising essential content preservation.
 The implementation of Classifier-free Guidance (CFG) further amplifies the accumulated errors.

-In the landscape of prompt-based editing~\citep{dong2023prompt,kim2022diffusionclip,feng2023trainingfree}, the ability to grasp the subtleties of linguistics and enable more granular cross-modal interactions stands as a formidable challenge. ~\citet{hertz2022prompt} acknowledges that in image editing, the fusion between text and visual modalities happens within the parameterized noise prediction network $\epsilon_\theta$.
-This sparks a plethora of attention control techniques that direct the image domain's target denoiser network $\hat{\epsilon}_\theta$ to better reflect target prompts.
-Yet, analogous control mechanisms in music editing are noticeably absent.
+In the landscape of prompt-based editing~\citep{dong2023prompt,kim2022diffusionclip,feng2023trainingfree}, grasping linguistic subtleties and enabling more granular cross-modal interactions remains a formidable challenge. ~\citet{hertz2022prompt} acknowledges that in image editing, the fusion between text and visual modalities occurs within the parameterized noise prediction network $\epsilon_\theta$, which leads to the development of various \textit{attention control} techniques that guide the target denoiser network $\hat{\epsilon}_\theta$ in the image domain to better align with target prompts.
+However, similar control mechanisms for non-rigid music editing are noticeably limited.

-Taking these insights forward, we introduce Disentangled Inversion Control (DIC), a novel approach poised to achieve fine-grained zero-shot music editing.
-DIC strategically disentangles the diffusion process as a triple-branch, granting each branch to optimize its functionality.
-At the same time, the strategy leverages harmonized attention control to facilitate targeted editing, thus aligning with the dual objectives of preserving the original audio essence and ensuring edit relevance.
-We will first introduce \textit{Harmonized Attention Control} in Section~\ref{4.2} and discuss \textit{Disentangled Inversion} in Section~\ref{4.3}.
+Taking these insights forward, we introduce \textbf{Disentangled Inversion Control (DIC)}, a novel approach to achieve both rigid and non-rigid music editing.
+DIC strategically disentangles the diffusion process as \textbf{triple branches} (i.e. source branch, harmonic branch, and target branch), and allows each branch to optimize its functionality.
+At the same time, the DIC strategy leverages our proposed \textbf{harmonized attention control} to facilitate targeted editing, thus aligning with the dual objectives of preserving the original audio essence and ensuring edit fidelity.
+Next, we first introduce \textit{Harmonized Attention Control} in Section~\ref{4.2} and discuss \textit{Disentangled Inversion} in Section~\ref{4.3}.